psifrous/Kryptonic/README.md

 [![GitHub commit activity](https://img.shields.io/github/commit-activity/m/psifrous/Kryptonic)]

 <p align="center">
-A digital cryptocurrency investment webApp which will help you decide in which coin to invest based on its history and trends, using machine learning on it.</p>
+A digital cryptocurrency investment webApp which will help you decide in which coin to invest based on its history and trends, using machine learning on it.
+When the user enters the coin he wants to invest in and the time for which he/she wants to invest, we train a personalized Prophet model on our Microsoft Azure machine and predict net profit in the form of Kryptos!!!<br> Everthing happens realtime in just a matter of some seconds!!!⏱️ </p>

 ## Project information ℹ️
 - **Project Name**: Kryptonic